Guide for new liquor licensees

 Members include liquor licensees and other stakeholders such as community groups, local councils and police.

 SNP boards address late-night alcohol and community safety issues.

 You must join a local SNP board (where one exists) if you operate a venue in a SNP (unless you're exempt).

 Exempt licensees can still join and participate as a member of their local board.

-If you trade after midnight in a SNP, you may be required to operate an approved ID scanning system and follow the requirements for scanning IDs.
+If you trade after midnight in a safe night precinct (SNP), you may be required to operate an approved ID scanning system and follow the requirements for scanning IDs.